CCRI-POPROX/poprox-recommender/README.md

     pixi shell -e dev
     ```

+> [!NOTE]
+>
+> `pixi shell` starts a new, *nested* shell with the Pixi environment active.
+If
+> you type `exit` in this shell, it will exit the nested shell and return you to
+> you original shell session without the environment active.

 Finally, set up `pre-commit` to make sure that code formatting rules are applied
 as you make changes: